 The Hamilton-Halton Projects of the Year Awards Gala has become one of the most anticipated events of its kind for the engineering profession in Southern Ontario.
 Local engineering talent, politicians, developers and members of the community at large, come together to celebrate the engineering profession and the vital role engineers play in improving the safety, prosperity and standard of living in the Hamilton-Halton region.

-The Mohawk College Partnership and Innovation Centre
+Sustainability Engineering Category: The Mohawk College Partnership and Innovation Centre

-Hidden Valley Bridge Replacement
+Civil Engineering Category: Hidden Valley Road Bridge Replacement

 Hidden Valley Road, Burlington, is a dead-end roadway that provides access to 25 residential properties and crosses Grindstone Creek (cold-water fishery).
 Replacement of the Hidden Valley Road Bridge was required due to poor condition assessment and undermined abutments.
 Challenges of this project include; continued access for residential properties, significant utility relocations, construction timing, and delivery/assembly of the new modular steel structure.

 The Renforth Bus Rapid Transit (BRT) Station, is a Gateway Mobility Hub located in Mississauga, Ontario, and forms a key component linking Region and Local transit.
 Complexity of the project included; severe site constraints (50 metres wide), proximity to 4 nearby bridge structures, design and construction of two grade separations, extensive shoring systems, acquiring property, drainage, unconfined groundwater aquifer, and major oil & gas utility networks.

 On behalf of OSPE, congratulations to all of this year’s award recipients!